Leonard Fournette Player Prop Bets for NFL Week 8 | Tampa Bay vs. New Orleans 10/31/2021

 - Over his four career matchups against the Saints, Fournette averaged 35 rushing yards per game, 21.5 fewer yards than his over/under in Sunday's game.

-- In terms of defending against the run, the Saints are second in the league, conceding 80.8 yards per game.
+- Fournette will go up against a Saints squad that allows 80.8 rushing yards per game and is the NFL's second-ranked rush defense.

-- This season the Saints have allowed four rushing TDs.
-They are ranked fourth in the NFL in that category.
+- The Saints have conceded four rushing touchdowns, fourth in the NFL.

 Recent Performances

-- Fournette put together an 81-yard rushing performance in last week's matchup with the Bears, carrying the ball 15 times (averaging 5.4 yards per carry) while scoring one touchdown.
+- In last week's matchup with the Bears, Fournette picked up 81 yards on 15 carries (averaging 5.4 yards per carry) while scoring one touchdown on the ground.

-- During his last three games, Fournette has run for 229 yards on 49 carries (76.3 ypg), with four touchdowns.
+- Over his last three outings, Fournette has taken 49 carries for 229 yards (76.3 per game) and four touchdowns.

 Fournette's Tampa Bay Teammates